vivrichards600/friendlytester.github.io/pages/java/course.md

 ---
 Welcome to my free basic Java course.
 I made this course free in August 2017, so that I could focus on other areas related to Automation in Testing, however, I didn't want all the years I'd spent becoming competent in Java to go to rest, so I made the course freely available.

-This course was designed as a follow on fro my [Basic Programming](/programming/course/index.html) course and both are prerequisite to my free [Selenium WebDriver course](../../selenium/course), and
+This course was designed as a follow on from my [Basic Programming](/programming/course/index.html) course and both are prerequisite to my free [Selenium WebDriver course](../../selenium/course), and

 This is purely a text and code course, I'm going to be creating some supporting videos to this course that will be available on the Ministry of Testing's online learning platform, [**The Dojo**](https://dojo.ministryoftesting.com){:target="_blank"}.